 Art of Fighting 2 plays similarly to the original Art of Fighting.
-You have a punch and kick button, which gives either weak or strong punches depending on your distance from the opponent.
-The third button is the "utility" button, which either gives you an uppercut punch or low kick (when combined with the punch and kick buttons), a throw, or a walljump.
+There is a punch and kick button, which gives either weak or strong punches depending on the distance from the opponent.
+The third button is the "utility" button, which either creates an uppercut punch or low kick (when combined with the punch and kick buttons), a throw, or a walljump.
 The fourth button is the taunting button.
 This game also features dashing forwards and backwards by pressing the joystick in either direction twice.
 Fireball attacks can be canceled using punches and kicks.

 Unlike the prequel, every character is given a Super and "Desperation" move.
 Both super and desperation moves take up much of the rage gauge, but the desperation move can only be performed when the player has 20% life or less (as indicated by a flashing life bar).
 In single player, these moves can only be learned through a special bonus stage.